ibrahimborba/trybewallet/README.md

 ---

 # Preview
-To check and interact with the project preview at GitHub Pages [click here](https://ibrahimborba.github.io/trybewallet/).
+To see and interact with the project preview [click here](https://ibrahimborba.github.io/trybewallet/).

 | Light Mode | Dark Mode |